Nowado/fastapi-react-boilerplate/README.md

 # FastAPI + React boilerplate

-This is a, fairly opinionated, minimal boilerplate of FastAPI backend, React frontend for a Postgres database setup organized within docker-compose for convenient local development and deployment.
+This is a, fairly opinionated, minimal boilerplate of FastAPI backend, React frontend and SQLAlchemy setup organized within docker-compose for convenient local development and deployment.
 Think https://github.com/tiangolo/full-stack-fastapi-postgresql with **way** less bells and whistles.

 #### Why?